PSORLab/EAGOBranchBound.jl/README.md

 The majority of deterministic global optimization techniques use a branch-and-bound framework (or the closely related branch-and-reduce framework).
 Branch-and-bound search algorithms operate by partitioning a compact parameter space into a series of non-overlapping spaces (termed nodes).
 Upper and lower bounds of the function on a node are estimated, then compared with a global upper and lower bound.
 Any node that is found with an lower bound below the global upper bound is discarded (fathomed).

 ## References

-## Acknowledgements
+- Floudas, Christodoulos A. Deterministic global optimization: theory, methods and applications.
+Vol. 37.
+Springer Science & Business Media, 2013.
+- Horst, Reiner, and Hoang Tuy.
+Global optimization: Deterministic approaches.
+Springer Science & Business Media, 2013.

 ## Related Packages
-- ValidatedNumerics.jl, a Julia library for validated interval calculations, including basic interval extensions, constraint programming, and interval contactors
+- [ValidatedNumerics.jl](https://github.com/JuliaIntervals/ValidatedNumerics.jl), a Julia library for validated interval calculations, including basic interval extensions, constraint programming, and interval contactors
-- IntervalOptimisation.jl, implements a branch-and-bound type global optimization routine using validated interval arithmetic
+- [IntervalOptimisation.jl](https://github.com/JuliaIntervals/IntervalOptimisation.jl), implements a branch-and-bound type global optimization routine using validated interval arithmetic